Danny-Nunez/Weflixx/README.md

 - Save history you watch, follow movie you like
 - View information of the actors in the movie
 - Read latest breaking movie news
+- Create a room to watch movie with your friends and control the movie while everyone watches
+- Live chat when watching movies with friends
 - Optimize SEO and Responsive on many devices

 ## Environment Variables